google/OpenSK/README.md

 # <img alt="OpenSK logo" src="docs/img/OpenSK.svg" width="200px">

 This branch is unmaintained.
 It implements the CTAP 2.0 version of OpenSK.
-Please check out the latest versioned branch for maintained code.
+Please check out the default branch for maintained code.
 If you are a developer, go to the
 [develop branch](https://github.com/google/OpenSK/tree/develop).